Paris Metro Tickets: Prices, Passes & Best Options for Tourists [2026]

 Avoid Buying Too Many Single Tickets

-If you plan to use the metro often, buying multiple individual tickets can quickly become more expensive than a carnet or pass.
+If you plan to use the metro often, buying multiple individual tickets can quickly become more expensive than a pass.

 Think About Your Stay Length